AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

    ![NamespaceID in API response](../../images/namespace-id.png)

    **Note:** If you have multiple namespaces, you will have multiple entries in this list.
-Be sure to select the NAMESPACE Id of the namespace where you want PI to Data Hub to send data.
+Be sure to select the NAMESPACE Id of the namespace where you want PI to Data Hub Agent to send data.

 1. Open a Windows command prompt as an administrator.

 1. Change to the folder where you have downloaded the PI To Data Hub Agent installation kit.

-1. If you wish to configure an Alternate Display Name for your Data Archive or AF Servers, enter the following command:
+1. If you do not need to configure an Alternate Display Name for your Data Archive or AF servers, enter the following command.
+This command will immediately register the agent with the actual PI Data Archive name specified by the DATAARCHIVE command line argument.

-   **Note:** The TENTANTID, CLIENTID, CLIENTSECRET, and NAMESPACE keywords are required.
+   **Note:** The TENANTID, CLIENTID, CLIENTSECRET, and NAMESPACE keywords are required for the agent to connect to AVEVA Data Hub at installation time.
 All keywords are case sensitive.
-SERVICEACCOUNT and SERVICEPASSWORD provide the "RunAs" user/password for the PI to Data Hub Agent service to connect to the PI Server (with Read permission).
-The "RunAs" account typically needs to be specified when PI to Data Hub Agent is remote to PI Data Archive or AF Server.
+SERVICEACCOUNT and SERVICEPASSWORD provide the `Run As` user and password, respectively, for the PI to Data Hub Agent service.

-   `PItoDataHubAgent_SetupKit.exe TENTANTID=[tenantid] CLIENTID=[clientid] CLIENTSECRET=[clientsecret] NAMESPACE=[namespaceID] DATAARCHIVE=[DataArchiveName] AFSERVER=[AFServerName] SERVICEACCOUNT=[user] SERVICEPASSWORD=[password] AGENTDESCRIPTION= "Your Description" /quiet`
+   `PItoDataHubAgent_SetupKit.exe TENANTID=[tenantid] CLIENTID=[clientid] CLIENTSECRET=[clientsecret] NAMESPACE=[namespaceID] DATAARCHIVE=[DataArchiveName] AFSERVER=[AFServerName] SERVICEACCOUNT=[user] SERVICEPASSWORD=[password] AGENTDESCRIPTION="Your Description" /quiet`

-1. If you do not wish to configure an Alternate Display Name for your Data Archive or AF Servers, enter the following command:
+1. If you need to configure an Alternate Display Name for your Data Archive or AF servers, enter the following command.
+The PI Data Archive, AF server, and Alternate Display Names will be configured in a subsequent step.

-   **Note:** The TENTANTID, CLIENTID, CLIENTSECRET, and NAMESPACE keywords are required.
+   **Note:** The TENANTID, CLIENTID, CLIENTSECRET, and NAMESPACE keywords are required.
 All keywords are case sensitive.

-   `PItoDataHubAgent_SetupKit.exe TENTANTID=[tenantid] CLIENTID=[clientid] CLIENTSECRET=[clientsecret] NAMESPACE=[namespaceID] AGENTDESCRIPTION= "Your Description" /quiet`
+   `PItoDataHubAgent_SetupKit.exe TENANTID=[tenantid] CLIENTID=[clientid] CLIENTSECRET=[clientsecret] NAMESPACE=[namespaceID] AGENTDESCRIPTION="Your Description" /quiet`

 1. Check that the PIToDataHubAgent service is running.